acarabott/ChromeREPL/README.md

 Input and output are logged to the console.

+## Installation

+Clone into your `Packages` directory. e.g. `/Users/ac/Library/Application Support/Sublime Text 3/Packages` on macOS.

+Will be added to Package Control after some testing...

 ## Setup

 Chrome needs to be started with a special flag enabled, so it won't work if Chrome is already running.